The Best Antivirus of 2019 to Protect Windows 10

 Cost: $90 per year for 10 devices, on sale for $50

 Maybe not as well known to consumers because of its focus on enterprise security, Trend Micro quietly brings its business expertise to the home with its Maximum Security tools.
-The software earns high marks from AV-Test -- scoring 100 percent of detecting 0-day attacks and widespread malware -- and does a good job of not taxing system resources.
-A 10-device subscription for desktop and mobile devices is $90 MSRP but discounted currently at $50.
+Trend Micro's software earns high marks from AV-Test -- scoring 100 percent of detecting 0-day attacks and widespread viruses and malware.
+And Trend Micro does a good job of not taxing system resources.
+Trend Micro's 10-device subscription for desktop and mobile devices is $90 MSRP but discounted currently at $50.

 Platform: Windows